llvm/llvm-project/flang/docs/DebugGeneration.md

 #### Assumed Size

 This is treated as raw array.
-Debug information will not provide any bounds information.
+Debug information will not provide any upper bound information for the last dimension.

 #### Assumed Shape
 The assumed shape array will use the similar representation as fixed size